HTML Editors

 , Geany automatically adds

 and places your cursor between them.
-This reduces typing and prevents unclosed tag errors.

 Live preview works by pressing F5.
 Geany opens the HTML file in your default browser.
 Make changes, save, press F5 again, and the browser reloads.
 This is manual refresh rather than automatic live reload, but it's fast enough for occasional HTML work.